Mapping and monitoring coral reefs in the Commonwealth

 Urgent action is needed to protect these vibrant underwater habitats from the effects of climate change, pollution, overfishing and other problems caused by people – such as cyanide fishing, coral mining and poor tourism practices.

-The mapping provided here by our partners Vulcan, converts various sources of data on coral reefs to generate detailed maps, images and notifications to support the implementation of coral reef and other ecosystem planning, as well as governance, monitoring, evaluation, and management throughout Commonwealth countries.
+The mapping and monitoring provided here by our partners at the Allen Coral Atlas, converts various sources of data on coral reefs to generate detailed maps, monitoring, images and notifications to support the implementation of coral reef and other ecosystem planning, as well as governance, evaluation, and management throughout Commonwealth countries.